-Each 5-credit lecture module will be examined separately in the relevant end of semester examination period with the exception of PYU44T20 which is assessed entirely by continuous assessment.
-If a 5-credit module is examined 100% by examination, four questions will be offered and students are required to answer two questions.
+Each 5-credit lecture module will be examined separately in the relevant end of semester examination period with the exception of any designated module which is assessed entirely by continuous assessment.
 In cases where a 5-credit module is taught in two parts, students must answer one question relating to each of the two parts of the module.
-Each component part of 10 credit lecture modules is ordinarily examined in its corresponding end of semester examination period.
+Each component part of a 10 credit lecture modules is ordinarily examined in its corresponding end of semester examination period.